TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [x] Make it so that the top two boxes are in a wrapper of 70% vh, but can change height within that
 - [ ] Fix images so that they're all the same height
 - [ ] Create 'Update' and 'New Charity' forms.
+- [ ] Add in google tracking
+- [ ] Test in Firefox/Safari/IE
+- [ ] Optimise for mobile and overall: https://developers.google.com/speed/pagespeed/insights/
+- [ ] Add more text for describing what we're doing and why

 ##Decision page
 - http://jsbin.com/carihurugute